 If you or a loved one does happen to suffer an injury as a result of receiving the flu vaccine this season, you should:

 VAERS stands for the Vaccine Adverse Event Reporting System, which is a program managed by the CDC.
 The program processes submitted reports of vaccine injuries and adverse events from those who have been injured.
 It is important to note that VAERS does not diagnose those who have been injured with a vaccine injury, but rather compile data about reported adverse reactions for the CDC and the Food and Drug Administration in hopes of improving vaccine safety measures in the future.
 There are no restrictions to who can file a VAERS report and it is often used as supplemental evidence in vaccine cases when determining the onset of an injury or symptoms.
-If you would like to learn more about the VAERS program, you can do so here.

 The Vaccine Injury Compensation Program continually publishes an updated Data and Statistics report on vaccine injuries and compensation on the first of each month.
 The 2018 FY has a total of 522 compensated awards thus far, paying out $199,658,492.49 in vaccine injury compensation to petitioner’s across the country (these numbers will fluctuate as cases continue to settle).
 Since the influenza vaccine was considered eligible under the VICP on January 1, 2006, the flu shot has become the most frequently compensated vaccine for injuries and adverse reactions alleged by petitioner’s in the program.
 More adults receive flu shots each year in the United States than children, causing a higher number of adult petitioner’s to file in the VICP.
 The supplied data sheds a light on the frequency of side effects and or allergic reactions suffered by recipients each year.